csci3155/pppl-lab1/README.md

 simply stands for the shell prompt.

-The above command will create the directory `lab1` (based on the last argument).
-Change into that directory
+The above command will create the directory `pppl-lab1`.

-    $ cd lab1
+    $ cd pppl-lab1

 All other commands in this document will assume that your are in this directory.